DafetiteOgaga/custom_commands/README.md

 #### **3. while you are inside the repository, run `./setScript.sh` to install the various custom commands on your computer/phone such as:**

 **Install:**
+ * custom_command (This command is installed automatically for you) - displays all the custom commands installed on your machine
  * and use Betty linter(betty command)
  * and use pycodestyle(as pycode command)
  * push(sync) command